cloydlau/json-editor-vue/README.md

 </html>
 ```

-#### CDN + UMD
+#### CDN + IIFE

-> ⚠ Not yet supported because vanilla-jsoneditor does not export UMD, please leave a message [here](https://github.com/josdejong/svelte-jsoneditor/discussions/196) if you need it.
+> ⚠ Not yet supported because vanilla-jsoneditor does not export IIFE or UMD, please leave a message [here](https://github.com/josdejong/svelte-jsoneditor/discussions/196) if you need it.

 ```html
 <!DOCTYPE html>